Wishardry/wishardry.github.io/_posts/2025-08-13-beginnings.md

 layout: post
 title: "Beginnings."
 date: 2025-08-13
-categories: starter tutorial blog yap beginner
+categories: starter tutorial blog yap beginner informative
 ---

 # A beginning.
 This is what this post is.